-KPIs are intrinsically linked to a firm's strategic goals and are used to help managers assess whether they're on target as they work towards those goals.
+KPIs are intrinsically linked to a firm's strategic goals, Managers use the indicators to assess whether they're on target as they work toward those goals.

 - A sales team might track new revenue, total revenue, new customer capture, average deal size, and deal pipeline size to assess progress toward corporate revenue targets.